About

 Enhance your leadership

-Professional connection: ADME is the only professional association for theological education that holds affiliate membership with the Association of Theological Schools (ATS) in the United States and Canada.
+Professional Impact: ADME is the only professional association for theological education that holds affiliate membership with the Association of Theological Schools (ATS) in the United States and Canada.

 The Journal of Christian Ministry: Our annual, peer-reviewed publication provides space for theological reflection on ministry practice, as well as opportunities for members to publish articles and book reviews.